Posts Record Earnings; Raises Full-Year Guidance

-- Adjusted earnings per share results (a non-GAAP measure; see attached schedule, which reconciles to GAAP earnings per share) on a fully diluted basis increased to $0.34 from $0.26 for the third quarter of 2016; and
+- Adjusted earnings per share results (a non-GAAP measure; see attached schedule, which reconciles to GAAP earnings per share) on a fully diluted basis increased 37% to $0.56 from $0.41 in the third quarter of 2018; and

-- EBITDAS (a non-GAAP measure; see attached schedule, which reconciles to GAAP net income) increased to $19.2 million from $15.1 million for the third quarter of 2016.
+- Adjusted EBITDA (a non-GAAP measure; see attached schedule, which reconciles to GAAP net income) increased 29% to $25.3 million from $19.5 million in the third quarter of 2018.

 Among other recent achievements, Perficient:

-Perficient expects its fourth quarter 2017 services and software revenue, including reimbursed expenses, to be in the range of $126.0 million to $140.0 million, comprised of $113.0 million to $119.0 million of revenue from services including reimbursed expenses and $13.0 million to $21.0 million of revenue from sales of software.
-Fourth quarter adjusted earnings per share (a non-GAAP measure; see attached schedule which reconciles to GAAP earnings per share guidance) is expected to be in the range of $0.32 to $0.38.
+Perficient expects its fourth quarter 2019 revenue to be in the range of $142 million to $148 million.
+Fourth quarter GAAP earnings per share is expected to be in the range of $0.34 to $0.37.
+Fourth quarter adjusted earnings per share (a non-GAAP measure; see attached schedule which reconciles to GAAP earnings per share guidance) is expected to be in the range of $0.55 to $0.58.